thomasberge/restedwf/README.md

 #### URI/PathParameter validation

-URI parameters are made from objects for each specific type (string/integer/number etc.) although currently only String are implemented.
-You start by creating a `StringParameter` object with a name (key).
-You can then set various properties to this object before passing it to one or more RestedResources through the `setUriParameterSchema(dynamic schema)` function.
+URI parameters are made from objects for each specific type (string/integer/number etc.) although currently only String and Integers are implemented.
+You start by creating a `StringParameter` og `IntegerParameter` object with a name (key).
+You can then set various properties to this object before passing it to one or more RestedResources through the `addUriParameterSchema(dynamic schema)` function.
 You may call the object whatever you want, but the `.name` property of the object used when instantiating it must be equal to the PathParam.
 Below you can see a user_id StringParameter being created with uuid format constrains and passed to the RestedResource.

 ```
 StringParameter user_id_param = StringParameter('user_id');